raomin/ESPAltherma/README.md

     // {0x60,2,300,1,-1,"Freeze Protection for water piping"},
     ...
     ```

+    A wiki page is available [here](https://github.com/raomin/ESPAltherma/wiki/Information-about-Values) where everyone can comment on the values and their definition.

 4. You're ready to go!
 Connect your ESP32 and click -> Upload!

 ### Step 2: Connecting to the Heat pump